 All Ross MM applicants must be in the process of completing or have completed the equivalent of an accredited four-year U.S. bachelor's degree in virtually any field of study within the two years prior to beginning the MM Program.
 Successful candidates will have a strong academic background in their chosen area of undergraduate study.
 Candidates with a business major are not eligible to apply.
 As part of the application process, you will be evaluated on your qualitative and quantitative potential for success in the program.
-Candidates must have completed the equivalent of Math 105 offered at the University of Michigan; see details below.
+Candidates must have completed the equivalent of a Pre-calculus course or an Introduction to Statistics course.
+Equivalent courses at the University of Michigan would be Math 105 or Stats 250.
 Personal essays and letters of recommendation are used as critical indicators.
 Candidates may be asked to interview with MM Program staff.
 See the Requirements page for more information.

 Am I required to complete a college-level calculus course?

-No; however, due to the analytical rigor of the program, it is expected that students have a working knowledge of college-level mathematics.
-Students must have completed the equivalent of Math 105 offered at the University of Michigan.
-This course presents the concepts of pre-calculus from four points of view: geometric (graphs), numeric (tables), symbolic (formulas), and written (verbal descriptions).
-The emphasis is on the mathematical modeling of real-life problems using linear, polynomial, exponential, logarithmic, and trigonometric functions.
+No; however, due to the analytical rigor of the program, it is expected that students have a working knowledge of college-level mathematics or statistics.
+Students must have completed the equivalent of Math 105 or Stats 250 offered at the University of Michigan.

 How do I transfer into the MM Program?